Introduction

 Cold exposure increases metabolic heat production through a process called thermogenesis.
 There are two types of thermogenesis: shivering and nonshivering.

-Nonshivering thermogenesis generates heat in the absence of shivering by unique mechanisms in both skeletal muscle and adipose (fat) tissue depots.
+Nonshivering thermogenesis generates heat without shivering by unique mechanisms in skeletal muscle and adipose (fat) tissue depots.
 These processes involve uncoupling electron transport from ATP synthesis and repetitive, non-productive transport of ions across the adipose cell membrane.[34]
 [35][36]

 Brown adipose tissue activation

-Mammals have three types of adipose (fatty) tissue – white, brown, and beige – and they play different roles in the body in terms of heat production.
+Mammals have three adipose (fatty) tissue types – white, brown, and beige – each playing different roles in the body regarding heat production.

 The primary roles of white fat are the storage of excess lipids in the form of triglycerides and the release of free fatty acids for energy.
-The primary role of brown fat is thermogenesis.[37]
+The primary function of brown fat is thermogenesis.[37]
 Beige fat, which resides within white fat tissue stores, can adopt either storage or thermogenic properties based on environmental conditions.[38][39]
 Brown and beige fat are responsible for nonshivering thermogenesis.
-Rodents possess both brown and beige fat cells, while humans are thought to have beige fat cells primarily.
-The remainder of this article will use the term "brown fat" to refer to thermogenic tissues.
+Rodents possess brown and beige fat cells, while humans primarily have beige fat cells.
+The remainder of this article will use "brown fat" to refer to thermogenic tissues.

-Early research suggested that brown fat was present only in newborns where it served as a means to protect against heat loss.
+Early research suggested that brown fat was present only in newborns, serving as a means to protect against heat loss.
 However, recent research has identified active brown fat in adults, typically following cold exposure.
 For example, a study in which healthy young men were exposed to cold for two hours a day for 20 days found that brown fat volume increased 45 percent and cold-induced total brown fat oxidative metabolism increased more than twofold.[17]
 These findings suggest that cold exposure can increase brown fat activity and may increase energy expenditure to improve metabolic health.

-The researchers also measured repeated cold exposure in a subset of the men identified as having little to no brown fat activity.
-Half of the participants were exposed to cold at 63°F (17°C) for two hours every day for six weeks while the others maintained their usual lifestyles without cold exposure.
-Among those exposed to cold, thermogenesis increased by approximately 58 percent compared to baseline levels, coinciding with a loss of approximately 1.5 pounds (0.7 kilograms) in fat mass.
-None of these changes were observed in the non-cold-exposed group.[40]
-The continuous activation of brown fat may aid in fat loss, but more studies are needed to determine the extent to which brown fat can be activated to achieve clinical improvements in weight loss.
+The researchers also measured repeated cold exposure in a subset of the men with little to no brown fat activity.
+Half of the participants were exposed to cold at 63°F (17°C) for two hours every day for six weeks, while the others maintained their usual lifestyles without cold exposure.
+Among those exposed to cold, thermogenesis increased by approximately 58 percent compared to baseline levels, coinciding with a loss of roughly 1.5 pounds (0.7 kilograms) in fat mass.
+None of these changes manifested in the non-cold-exposed group.[40]
+The continuous activation of brown fat may aid in fat loss, but more studies are needed to determine the extent to which its activation can achieve clinical improvements in weight loss.

 General health effects associated with cold exposure